Real Estate18 min read

 EducationHigh school diploma or GED

-Background CheckFBI fingerprint background check required
+Background CheckFBI fingerprint criminal background check (must be initiated before scheduling)

 Pre-License Course Structure (96 Hours)